-- develop the ability to safely perform a range of movement and performance skills in straightforward contexts - develop and demonstrate knowledge of factors impacting on performance - build capacity to perform effectively - develop approaches to enhance personal performance monitor, record and reflect on performance development
+- develop the ability to safely perform a range of movement and performance skills in a number of sports in straightforward contexts - develop and demonstrate knowledge of factors impacting on performance - build capacity to perform effectively - develop approaches to enhance personal performance monitor, record and reflect on performance development

 Entry to this course is at the discretion of the centre.
 The course is suitable for learners who have an enthusiasm for developing their fitness and performance skills in different physical activities, and who enjoy learning in practical contexts.
-Pupils must be involved in extra-curricular sport regularly to ensure their fitness, skills and background knowledge is at an appropriate level to pass the course.
+Pupils must have a good level of fitness, skills and background knowledge in sport at an appropriate level to pass the course.
 Pupils should be also be sitting or have already passed National 4 English and Maths as literacy and numeracy are essential parts of the coursework they will be completing throughout the year.

 Homework will be given throughout the course and will be expected to be completed.
 Pupils will be expected to be able to work and focus at all times in both practical and written lessons and have their kit at all times.